sendbird/sendbird-calls-android/README.md

 [![Commercial License](https://img.shields.io/badge/license-Commercial-brightgreen.svg)](https://github.com/sendbird/sendbird-calls-android/blob/master/LICENSE.md)

 ## Introduction
-`SendBird Calls` is the newest addition to our product portfolio.
+`SendBird Calls` is the latest addition to our product portfolio.
 It enables real-time calls between users within your SendBird application.
 SDKs are provided for iOS, Android, and JavaScript.
-Using any one of these, developers can quickly integrate voice and video call functions into their own client apps allowing users to make and receive web-based real-time voice and video calls on the SendBird platform.
+Using any one of these, developers can quickly integrate voice and video call functions into their own client apps, allowing users to make and receive web-based real-time voice and video calls on the SendBird platform.

 ## Functional Overview
-Our Android SDK for Calls provides the framework to make and receive voice and video calls.
-Direct calls in the SDK refers to one-to-one calls similar to that of the direct messages (DMs) in messaging services.
-To make a direct call, the caller should first initialize the call request by dialing to the callee whose all authenticated devices will be notified.
-The callee then can choose to accept the call from one of the devices.
-When the call is accepted, a connection is established between the caller and callee, and marks the start of the direct call.
-SendBird dashboard provides all call logs in the Calls menu for admins to review.
+The SendBird Calls Android SDK provides a framework to make and receive voice and video calls.
+“Direct calls” in the SDK refers to one-to-one calls, comparable to “direct messages” (DMs) in messaging services.
+To make a direct voice or video call, the caller specifies the user ID of the intended callee, and dials.
+Upon dialing, all of the callee’s authenticated devices will receive incoming call notifications.
+The callee then can choose to accept the call from any one of the devices.
+When the call is accepted, a connection is established between the caller and the callee.
+This marks the start of the direct call.
+Call participants may mute themselves, as well as select the audio and video hardware used in the call.
+Calls may be ended by either party.
+The SendBird Dashboard displays call logs in the Calls menu for application owners and admins to review.

 ## SDK Prerequisites
 * Android 4.1 (API level 16) or later